|Test List||A B C D E F G H I J K L M N O P Q R S T U V W X Y Z #|

 Gross hemolysis • Gross lipemia

-Quad Screen results consistent with an increased risk of trisomy should be confirmed with amniotic fluid specimen.
-Results consistent with increased risk of NTD may be followed-up with appropriate diagnostic testing as detailed in the report.
+Maternal age confirmation and number of fetuses may alter result interpretation.
+Maternal screening tests consistent with increased risk of trisomy should be confirmed with CVS or amniotic fluid specimen.
 Maternal serum screening yields a low percentage of false negatives.
 A wide range of other chromosomal abnormalities are not identified by maternal serum screening.

 See Laboratory Report